 All the ingredients used in the production of cast vinyl are of the best quality, consequently performance in terms of temperature ranges, colourfastness etc. is generally better than that of calendered films.

-Cast films perform equally well in both directions, i.e. in machine and cross machine direction.
+Cast films perform equally well in both directions, i.e. in machine direction and cross machine direction.

 In the signage market, manufacturers generally standardise on acrylic adhesives for external, permanent applications and the adhesives are formulated to be compatible with the life expectancy of the face film being used.